 The Molde cruise port is full of life and traffic all year long.
 From the port, you can embark on a guided kayak tour down the town’s stunning home fjord of Romsdalsfjord.

-Alternatively, you can explore the area on two wheels; with either a self-guided or expert-led cycling tour down the fjord’s waterfront or, alternatively (and a bit more difficultly) through the mountains.
+Alternatively, you can explore the surrounding region on two wheels; with either a self-guided or expert-led cycling tour down the fjord’s waterfront or, alternatively (and a bit more difficultly) through the mountains.

 Stop and smell the roses